turingschool/front-end-curriculum/drafts/intro_to_html.md

     - In this lesson we're talking about HTML.

 ##### Basic intro to HTML structure and different tags.
-  + anatomy of an HTML element
+  + Anatomy of an HTML element
     * Tag break down
       - opening and closing tags
       - container element